Research timeline · the order it actually happened

 14-layer PCB · FPGA signal chains

-Three years leading 14-layer DSP/IF board design at Tosan: PDN, EMI/EMC, thermal budgets.
+Three years leading 14-layer DSP/IF board design at Tosan for an electrical-motorcycle control unit: PDN, EMI/EMC, thermal budgets.
 Microprocessor signal chains on Artix-7 and Kintex-7.
 Came back to research with a builder’s mindset.

 PhD start at Pitt · Mukkamala lab